-How to change a tap and give your kitchen a fresh new look
+How to change a tap easily and give your sink a fresh new look

 Sick of the drip, drip, drip?
 Here's how to replace your old tap with a shiny new mixer

-If your kitchen needs a mini makeover, why not upgrade your tap?
-It’s a job you can tackle yourself, and with a wide variety of taps available from as little as £40, it’s a low-cost upgrade, too.
-You’ll need access under your sink, and to know how to turn your water supply off and on again.
+Changing a tap is a job you can tackle yourself, and with a wide variety of options available from as little as £40, it’s a low-cost upgrade, too.
+You’ll need access to under your sink, and to know how to turn your water supply off and on again.

 - Masking tape